Hispanic Caucus spells out opposition to GOP border demands in X quote chain

 “I am a NO on a supplemental that includes the GOP’s extreme immigration policies,” he added, “WBU @RepCasar?”

-Ramírez — “I am a HELL NO on a suplemental” — tagged Rep. Sylvia García (D-Texas), who pinged Rep. Jesús “Chuy” García (D-Ill.), who called on CHC Chair Rep. Nanette Barragán (D-Calif.), followed by Rep. Linda Sánchez (D-Calif.), Rep. Norma Torres (D-Calif.), and Rep. Maxwell Frost (D-Fla.).
+Ramirez — “I am a HELL NO on a suplemental” — tagged Rep. Sylvia Garcia (D-Texas), who pinged Rep. Jesús “Chuy” García (D-Ill.), who called on CHC Chair Nanette Díaz Barragán (D-Calif.), followed by Rep. Linda Sánchez (D-Calif.), Rep. Norma Torres (D-Calif.), and Rep. Maxwell Frost (D-Fla.).

-Frost tagged Rep. Robert García (D-Calif.), who at the time of this writing has yet to respond.
+Frost tagged Rep. Robert Garcia (D-Calif.), who was the 10th CHC member to forward the chain, tagging Rep. Gabe Vázquez (D-N.M.).

-The CHC has 38 voting members in the House and four in the Senate, and has some measure of support from the CBC, the Congressional Asian Pacific American Caucus and the Congressional Progressive Caucus on the issue.
+The CHC has 38 voting members in the House and four in the Senate, and it has some measure of support from the Congressional Black Caucus, the Congressional Asian Pacific American Caucus and the Congressional Progressive Caucus on the issue.

 But the CHC is weary of past instances when its reclamations on immigration bills have been overlooked in favor of other Democratic priorities — a real danger as Republicans have vowed to stick to their demands even at the risk of abandoning Ukraine.